-When you go into the X-ray room you will meet the radiographer (ra-di-og-ra-pher) (a person who takes X-ray pictures).
-They will look after you during your X-ray.
+When you go into the X-ray room you will meet the radiographer (ra-di-og-ra-pher), (a person who takes X-ray pictures).
+They will look after you and explain what the X-ray is for and what they will do.